Advertiser Disclosure

 While all of these statements may not apply to you, a credit score of 500 implies that your performance in a few of these areas has been below average.
 Such a credit score may also result from a recent bankruptcy or foreclosure.

 Whatever the cause might be, it indicates to lenders that you’re a high credit risk and may default on your loans.
 As a result, many conventional lenders may be reluctant to approve your loan application.
-And you’ll almost certainly have to pay a high-interest rate on any new loans you take out.
+And you’ll almost certainly have to pay a high interest rate on any new loans you take out.

 What is a Home Equity Loan?

-As discussed earlier in this article, a home equity loan is a type of consumer debt allowing homeowners to borrow a certain amount of money against the equity they’ve built in their homes.
+As discussed earlier in this article, a home equity loan is a type of consumer debt that allows homeowners to borrow a certain amount of money against the equity they’ve built in their homes.
 Typically, the loan amount depends on the current market value of the home being used as collateral minus the balance still due on the original mortgage.
 To get approved for such a loan, you may need to pay a variety of fees and upfront costs, such as an appraisal fee, stamp duties, title fee, and closing fees.

 Lender Requirements for Home Equity Loans